 The way I did this was by starting a side hustle.
 My side hustle of choice?
 Blogging.
 But that’s a story for another day.

 I hope I’ve convinced you why budgeting is important.
-While in the short-term, living on a budget can be hard, in the long run, living on a budget just flat-out improves the quality of your life.
+While in the short term, living on a budget can be hard, in the long run, having a spending plan just flat-out improves the quality of your life.

 Most importantly, sticking to a budget helps you live on less than you make, which is the (not-so-secret) formula for building wealth.